 The outcome in today's case was good!
 It's easiest to take this hard critical retrospective look at each step in today's case when there is a LOT that was done well!
 This was the case here — as it is NOT easy to get the patient to the cath lab within 45 minutes of EMS contact!
 That said — the lessons to be learned here will hopefully help to make management that much better in future cases.

-Here is a link to Dr. Grauer's discussion on TERMINAL QRS DISTORTION on his blog. https://tinyurl.com/KG-Blog-318
+Link To Dr. Grauer's discussion on TERMINAL QRS DISTORTION

 Dawn Altman, Admin